Stanley AJ, Laine L. Management of acute upper gastrointestinal bleeding. BMJ. 2019 Mar 25;364:l536. doi: 10.1136/bmj.l536. PubMed PMID: 30910853.

 GI bleeding can be also divided into:

 1) Overt GI bleeding: Bleeding that is visible, such as hematemesis (bloody or coffee-ground emesis), hematochezia (presence of blood and blood clots in feces), or melena (black tarry stools).
+It may be overt-obscure if investigations do not establish the exact source.

 1. Acute bleeding: